pamruta/Style-Transfer/README.md

 	Style-Transfer-PyTorch.ipynb: PyTorch implementation as described here at - https://pytorch.org/tutorials/advanced/neural_style_tutorial.html

+	Note: PyTorch implementation requires that both content and style files have same dimensions..

+	Directory ./pytorch contains few sample content and style files resized for PyTorch as well as the outputs generated on those..

 	Output-Visualization.ipynb: Creates visualization of style transfer output in grid format, using MatPlotLib and PyPlot

 	Note: some of the notebooks may be too large in size to open in browser..